Person walking down a sunlit path surrounded by trees at sunrise

 Are there options for Inglewood mental health services?

 Yes.
 Ocean View Psychiatric Health Facility is about 35 minutes away from Inglewood, California.
-Its closeness makes getting mental health services in Inglewood, California, easier.
-Our facility makes inpatient or outpatient psychiatric stabilization care accessible.
+Its proximity makes it easier to access mental health services in Inglewood, California.
+Our facility provides inpatient or outpatient psychiatric stabilization care for various mental health conditions accessible.
 Additionally, we aim to coordinate care with local providers to ensure continuity and comprehensive support for patients in the Inglewood area.

 Will my insurance cover the cost of care?

 We accept most major insurance providers, including Medicare.
-To determine if your insurance provider covers the cost of care, please get in touch with one of our admissions team members today.
+To determine whether your insurance provider covers the cost of care, please contact one of our admissions team members today.
 Verifying your coverage early can help reduce financial stress and streamline the admission process.
 We also offer assistance with insurance claims and payment plans to support your treatment journey.

 How do I know what level of care I need?